parasek/concretecms-theme/README.md

     rm composer.lock
     ```

-3. Proceed with installation as normal.
+3. Proceed with installation as normal (remember to downgrade php version first).

 ## How to change PHP version